 - Betty and Veronica: The Archie to Austins Betty and Jeffs Veronica.
 Both Austin and Jeff showed romantic interest in Liz.
 Austin was beyond obsessed with Liz, but Liz did not feel the same way about Austin.
 She seemed to show much more interest in Jeff and was seen flirting with him.
-Austin got seemingly jealous of Liz and Jeffs flirtations, that Austin ended up wanting Jeff out of the house.
-In the end, Jeff is evicted in Week 3 and Liz eventually comes to admit her feelings for Austin and settles into a showmance with him.
+Austin got so jealous of Liz and Jeffs flirtations, that Austin wanted Jeff out of the house.
+In the end, Jeff is evicted in Week 3 and Liz eventually admits her feelings for Austin and settles into a showmance with him.

 - Big Bad: Had become this, along with Austin and Julia on Week 10 onwards and seemed to have taken over this role from Vanessa.
 She is basically The Man Behind the Man, who is pulling all of the strings behind the scenes, including Liz, Austin and Julias strings.

 - Big Bad Duumvirate: With her twin sister, Julia as of Week 10 onwards.

 - Birds of a Feather: With Julia of course.
 They are twin sisters after all.
 Both are the Dumb Blonde, both are The Ditz, and both are trashtalking mean girls.
 Not to mention that they have a very Strong Family Resemblance considering that they are identical twins.
 The only differences between Liz and Julia is that Liz is more Hot-Blooded and Julia is more of the Only Sane Woman and Liz is an Action Girl and Julia is The Load in terms of competitions.